“Christ is the image of the invisible God.” Colossians 1:15-20.

 According to Luke’s gospel, along the way, Jesus told many stories or parables about a lost son and a loving father; and a Samaritan who came to the aide of a hurt man lying on the road.

 Recall that doors to the Samaritan villages were closed to Jesus, but now he reminds his small band that there are good, very good Samaritans.
 His message is that mercy and compassion and the possibility to reach out to others know no limits of race or status.

 Over my years as a preacher, I count five or six sermons for this particular Sunday of the year, and they deal with issues of compassion and mercy.

 All of which have a predominant theme: Take time for compassion!

 During this past week, I encountered software problems with my Word Press editor site for francisfactor.com, my website.
 I may have hit the wrong key, and something went haywire with the photograph of Pope Francis on the landing page.

-Early Saturday morning I dialed back into francisfactor.com and my website was back to normal.
+Early Saturday morning, I dialed back into francisfactor.com, and my website was back to normal.
 A miracle had taken place, and all was well again!
-I was very happy!
+I was thrilled!